Product 19: Product history and marketing

 Kellogg's introduced Product 19 in 1967 in response to General Mills' Total, which claimed to contain the entire daily nutritional requirement of vitamins and minerals.
 Like Total, Product 19 was fortified with the US recommended daily allowance of vitamins and minerals.
 Unlike Total, Product 19 was a multi-grain cereal.
-It was packaged in a relatively plain red and white box, originally with charts and text, and was marketed to older consumers and the health-conscious.
+It was packed in a relatively plain red and white box, originally with charts and text, and was marketed to older consumers and the health-conscious.
 The original slogan was "Instant Nutrition - New cereal food created especially for working mothers, otherwise busy mothers and everybody in a hurry."

-In the early 1970s, advertising for Product 19 featured the former American football player, Tom Harmon.
+In the early 1970s, advertising for Product 19 featured former American football player Tom Harmon.
 Towards the end, boxes depicted a person doing yoga.
 Within Kellogg's range of cereals, it was targeted to customers seeking to lose weight.
 In response to lackluster sales, Kellogg's limited distribution of Product 19 in the 2010s, and announced in 2016 that it had been discontinued.